Donning and Doffing

-Donning and Doffing (ongoing) Story and photographs featured on National Geographic (Part 1, Part 2) and at Photoville 2020
+Story and photographs featured on National Geographic (Part 1, Part 2), on World Press Photo Witness, on Evoke and at Photoville 2020

-Since the start of the pandemic, health workers have been operating in difficult and grueling conditions as they continue saving lives on the frontline.
+Since the start of the pandemic, health workers have been operating in difficult conditions as they continue to save lives on the frontlines.

 At the hospital where I work, staff are balancing caring for patients with a limited supply of personal protective equipment, while trying to keep track of changing protocols and working conditions.

 I have been chronicling my experiences as a nurse during these times.
-From making space for new training to worrying about everyone's safety, I, alongside my colleagues, are in close contact with the virus.
-Many of these factors add to the grief and anxiety around and within me.
+My colleagues and I are frequently in close contact with the virus that could infect us, our coworkers and our loved ones.
+Many of these factors add to the growing stress, grief and anxiety around and within me.